Benign Prostatic Hyperplasia (BPH)

 How is BPH diagnosed?

 Your doctor can diagnose BPH by asking questions about your symptoms and past health and by doing a physical exam.
-Tests may include a urine test (urinalysis), a blood test (serum creatinine), and a digital rectal exam, which lets your doctor feel the size of your prostate.
+Tests may include a urine test (urinalysis) and a digital rectal exam, which lets your doctor feel the size of your prostate.
 In some cases, a prostate-specific antigen (PSA) test is done to help rule out prostate cancer.
 (Prostate cancer and BPH are not related, but they can cause some of the same symptoms.)

 Your doctor may ask you how often you have symptoms of BPH, how severe they are, and how much they affect your life.
 If your symptoms are mild to moderate and do not bother you much, home treatment may be all that you need to help keep them under control.
 Your doctor may want to see you regularly to check on your symptoms and make sure other problems haven't come up.